Here: Home > Dual-Boot > Dual-Boot Windows 7 with other Operating Systems >

 - Optional: Download NeoSmart's free Windows 7 System Recovery Disk if your Win7 DVD is missing!

-- Disconnect all unnecessary external devices before you start.
+- Disconnect all external devices before you start.

 The single 160 GB disk usually used in testing initially had: System Reserved (100 MB, Primary, Hidden, NTFS), Windows 7 (150 GB, Primary, NTFS).
-The Windows 7 drive was shrunk leaving about 40 GB Unallocated space at the end of the disk (to the right).
-After repartitioning it had: System Reserved (100 MB, Primary, Hidden, NTFS), Win7 (100 GB, Primary, NTFS), new Win7 (50 GB, Unallocated).
+The Windows 7 drive was shrunk leaving about 60 GB Unallocated space at the end of the disk (to the right).
+After repartitioning it had: System Reserved (100 MB, Primary, Hidden, NTFS), Win7 (90 GB, Primary, NTFS), Linux (60 GB, Unallocated).

-- Restart computer correctly (close all programs before you Restart computer).
+- Restart computer correctly (close all programs/software before Restart).

 - Open Disk Management in Windows 7 (right-click Computer, select Manage, click Disk Management).

-- Right-click the wn_7 volume, and click Shrink Volume.
+- Right-click the Win7 volume, and click Shrink Volume.

-- In Enter the amount of space to shrink in MB: enter enough for new Win7.
+- In Enter the amount of space to shrink in MB: enter enough for Linux and its Swap file.

-- Click the Shrink button (it may take some time to complete!).
+- Click the Shrink button (it may take some time!).